 - and the beatings continued long after death.
 (Overkill.)

-On January 15, 1952, Gomez was arrested by Sacramento lawmen for the fourth and final time.
+The end of his killing spree came on January 15, 1952, when Gomez was arrested by Sacramento County lawmen for the fourth and final time.
 The charge, vagrancy.
 In custody, deputies looked into his record and realized he had walked away from a county road crew back in 1948.
 He was given a sixty-day jail sentence on the vagrancy charge and would soon be charged for escape.

 Nine days later, on January 24, Gomez passed a note to one of the guards that read: